transloadit/uppy/website/src/docs/companion.md

 # this also enables Redis session storage if set
 export COMPANION_REDIS_URL="REDIS URL"

+# a comma-separated list of cookies to pass along from the incoming request to the upload destination
+# can be used to pass a session cookie from a website through Companion and then to the Tus server
+export COMPANION_SEND_COOKIES="session_cookie"

 # to enable Dropbox
 export COMPANION_DROPBOX_KEY="YOUR DROPBOX KEY" export COMPANION_DROPBOX_SECRET="YOUR DROPBOX SECRET"